 - Run MAP Client, choose File → Open and select HOME/projects/mapclient-workflows/ DTP-Simulation-Task3. - 2.
-This simple workflow should look similar to that used in task 1 above (Fig. 2.16).
+This simple workflow should look similar to that used in task 1 above (Fig. 2.18).
 The workflow is preconfigured so there is no configuration required. - 3.
-Click the Execute button and you should get a widget displayed as per Fig. 2.21. - 4.
+Click the Execute button and you should get a widget displayed as per Fig. 2.23. - 4.
 You can now investigate the effect of changing the tolerance value and maximum step size on the simulation result.
 Not all combinations will successfully complete.
-Example results are shown in Fig. 2.22. - 5.
-After exploring the effects of the integrator parameters and the simulated model behaviour, see if you can answer the following questions. - (a) With h = 0.0, how loose can the tolerance be and still get an accurate solution? - (b) How tight can you make the tolerance before the computational cost outweighs any improvement in solution accuracy? - (c) Is there any value of h that will give an accurate solution for a tolerance of 0.01?
+Example results are shown in Fig. 2.24. - 5.
+After exploring the effects of the integrator parameters and the simulated model behaviour, see if you can answer the following questions. - (a) With h = 0.0, how loose can the tolerance be and still get an accurate solution?